SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 After the API access entry has been created, you can connect your Sigfox Cloud account to {{< product-c8y-iot >}} via the **Connectivity** page in the Administration application.
 Navigate to the **Connectivity** page and switch to the **Sigfox provider settings** tab.

-The **Connectivity** tab facilitates the creation/editing/deletion/updation of multiple Sigfox connections for use by different devices
+The **Connectivity** tab facilitates the creation/editing/deletion/updation of multiple Sigfox connections.

 The following information must be provided in order to create a connection: